Imperial Chinese harem system: Qing

-There was no fixed number of holders for the three lowest ranks.
-Lady-in-waiting (官女子; guānnǘzǐ) was typically used to refer the palace maids who has been liked by the emperor and keep them at his side attending to him but, without a formal/proper title.
+Lady-in-waiting was typically used to refer the palace maids who has been favored by the emperor and were kept at his side but without a formal/proper title.
 It was not part of the official ranking.

 The system was solid, but the number of imperial consorts an emperor actually had during the Qing dynasty is subject to wild variations.
-The Kangxi Emperor holds the record for having the most imperial consorts with 79, while the Guangxu Emperor holds the record for having the fewest, with one empress, his cousin, the Empress of Yeha Nara Clan and 2 consorts who are sisters, Consort Zhen and Consort Jin— a total of 3 imperial consorts.
+The Kangxi Emperor holds the record for having the most imperial consorts with 79, while the Guangxu Emperor holds the record for having the fewest, with one empress and two consorts, a total of three imperial consorts.

 There were limits placed on how many imperial consorts could hold the ranks of concubine and above.
-An emperor could have 1 empress, 1 imperial noble consort, 2 noble consorts, 4 consorts and 6 concubines at a time.
+An emperor could have one empress, one imperial noble consort, two noble consorts, four consorts and six concubines at a time.
 The ranks of noble lady, first class attendant and second class attendant were unlimited.

-An imperial woman who had attained the rank of concubine and above would be given a residence in the main section of one of the palace in the inner court of the Forbidden City and become its mistress (主位, zhǔwèi), and when being addressed by lower ranked imperial concubines and servants, she would have to be called your imperial highness (娘娘; níangníang).
-All people were expected to use deprecating self-titles when addressing higher ranked people and imperial consorts were no different.
-While those imperial women whose ranks of noble lady, first class attendant and second class attendant, can only live in the side halls of the palace.
+An imperial consort who had attained the rank of concubine or above would be given a residence in the main section of a palace in the inner court of the Forbidden City and become its mistress, while imperial consorts holding the three lower ranks could only live in the side rooms of the palaces.

-Those imperial women whose ranks from concubine to empress, they can have a sedan chair, to be carried by designated eunuchs, followed by the banner holder, imperial guards, maids and eunuchs, bringing the royal regalias in a royal entourage.
-The empress entourage was called yíjià (仪驾), the imperial noble consort and noble consorts entourage was called yízhàng (仪仗) and the consorts and concubines entourage was called cǎizhàng (彩仗).
-Those ranks of noble lady, first class attendant and second class attendant can't have a sedan chair, unless given/permitted by the emperor.
+Imperial consorts of concubine rank and above could ride in sedan chairs.
+The empress' entourage was called yíjià, the imperial noble consort and noble consorts' entourage was called yízhàng, and the consorts and concubines' entourage was called cǎizhàng.

-The empress was the only legal wife of the emperor, while his other women were considered imperial concubines.
-The empress' children were called legitimate heirs (嫡子, dízǐ), and they had a higher chance of inheriting the throne, while the children of the other imperial consorts were referred to as imperial concubine child (庶子, shùzǐ).
+The empress was the only wife of the emperor, while his other women were considered concubines.
+The empress' children were the legitimate heirs and they had a higher chance of inheriting the throne.